Team-CF-Bots/CF-BOT/README.md

 ### 🙏 Acknowledgements

-Special Thanks To All The Contributors , Supporters , And Users Of The C-F Music Bot.
+Special Thanks To All The Contributors , Supporters , And Users Of The 𝐂-𝐅 ✘ 𝐌𝐮𝐬𝐢𝐜.
 Your Feedback And Support Keep Us Going !
 - [Yukki Music](https://github.com/TeamYukki/YukkiMusicBot) , [AviaxMusic](https://github.com/TeamAviax/AviaxMusic) And [AnonXMusic](https://github.com/AnonymousX1025/AnonXMusic) For Their Source Codes.